Desirable Difficulties

 Having the tricky conversation in real life rather than sending a text.

-See if you can spot the difference between what feels good in the moment and what helps you grow.
+See if you can spot the difference between what feels good in the moment and what helps you improve.

 A Buddh-ish take